Helen Pitt

 Helen Pitt is an Australian journalist and author.
 She reported for The Sydney Morning Herald from 1986 to 2024.
 Pitt wrote the book The House: The dramatic story of the Sydney Opera House and the people who made it, which won the 2018 Walkley Book Award.

 Career

-Pitt has always wanted to be a journalist, and had her first Sydney Morning Herald byline at 16-years-old, on September 8, 1986, when she wrote an opinion piece for her high school newspaper on the film Puberty Blues.
+Pitt had always wanted to be a journalist, and had her first Sydney Morning Herald byline at 16-years-old, on 8 September 1986, when she wrote an opinion piece for her high school newspaper on the film Puberty Blues.
 After writing her first byline, she won a cadetship with the newspaper.
 She was appointed Melbourne correspondent with the paper in 1988, one of the youngest journalists in an interstate bureau.
 Pitt took a voluntary redundancy from the Herald in 2024.
 As of 2025, Pitt is currently a senior writer and has also been an editor for opinions and letters.